 Some of you probably freak out whenever a logging truck appears in your side-view or rear-view mirrors, while others pay no attention whatsoever, thinking that nothing bad can happen because logging companies follow all safety regulations when loading logging trucks.

 Unfortunately, the former group may have a point, while the latter group is too naïve.
-Yes, it is true that there are strict safety regulations imposed by federal and state law in Pennsylvania for logging companies to load and secure logs on their vehicles.
+Yes, there are indeed strict safety regulations imposed by federal and state law in Pennsylvania for logging companies to load and secure logs on their vehicles.
 The problem is that not every company is following these rules 100 percent of the time.

-“This is evident from numerous videos on the Internet showing how motorists’ windshields get pierced by logs that come loose due to negligent loading and securing of logs,” says our Pittsburgh logging truck accident attorney at SMA Law Group.
+“This is evident from numerous videos on the Internet showing how motorists’ windshields get pierced by logs that come loose due to negligent loading and securing of logs,” says our Pittsburgh logging truck accident attorney at SMT Legal.

 Being in a motor vehicle accident involving a truck that hauls tons of massive logs is much more terrifying than watching those gruesome YouTube videos.
 In fact, many motorists do not survive this type of truck crash, as the logs can go through a passenger car’s windshield and cause fatal injuries to the driver and passengers.